panoptes/panoptes.github.io/hardware/camera_box.md

 * Mark the position of the three (3) counter-bored holes on the top surface (These are the lower three (3) holes in the top view) and a central hole.
 * Place the plate back in the vice with marked side facing up.
 * To drill out the central hole, start with a 6 mm drill bit and drill through the plate.
 Then step up the drill bit size to 10 mm and finally 15 mm.
 Deburr the edges of the hole with a deburring tool or small round file.
 * The three (3) counter bored holes are for M6 socket head screws.
 Start by drilling out a 7 mm hole all the way through.
-Once this is complete, widen the hole to an 11 mm diameter down to a depth of 6 mm.
+Once this is complete, widen the hole to an 11 mm diameter down to a depth of 7 mm.
 * Remove the plate from the vice and turn over.
 Mark the position of the two (2) counter-bored holes that go on the bottom side (lower two holes in the bottom view image).
-Make sure to use the same reference surface when measuring the plate on the bottom side, its easy to make a mistake the plate is flipped.
+Make sure to use the same reference surface when measuring the plate on the bottom side, it's easy to make a mistake when the plate is flipped.
 * Place the plate back in the vice with marked side facing up.
 * Start by drilling out a 7 mm hole all the way through.
-Once this is complete, widen the hole to an 11 mm diameter down to a depth of 6 mm.
+Once this is complete, widen the hole to an 11 mm diameter down to a depth of 7 mm.
 * Remove the plate form the vice.
 Turn the plate up so that the top surface is up once again.
 Mark two straight lines perpendicular to the top edge of the plate that are tangential with the central hole (as per the top view of the drawing).
 * Place the plate back in the vice so that the two marked lines are not between the vice clamps.
 Make sure the side of the plate with the lines is furthest away from you.
 * Use a hacksaw and cut along the two lines until you reach the central hole.